-The Al-driven diagnostic models identified potential failures before they occurred, reducing malfunctions by 10%.
+The AI-driven diagnostic models identified potential before they occurred, reducing failures malfunctions by 10%.
 This was achieved by:

-- Monitoring temperature, pressure, and structural stress levels in real time; - Triggering early maintenance alerts when conditions suggested possible component fatique or failure.
+- Monitoring temperature, pressure, structural stress levels in real time; - Triggering early maintenance alerts when conditions suggested possible component fatigue or failure.